inventordave2/colour/README.md

 Use "./path/to/colour.h" in your referencing source file, and link the colour.o or colour_d.o lib file when compiling/linking your, frankly, miraculously-improved console app.

+The currently-implemented options (colourizing, but not other formatting yet) are:

+black
+red
+green
+blue
+yellow
+cyan
+magenta
+white

+As well as their derivable forms:

+bright_black
+bright_red
+bright_green
+bright_blue
+bright_yellow
+bright_cyan
+bright_magenta
+bright_white

+And the additional options of:

+bg:colour_name
+fg:colour_name

+Not to mention that in any user inserted colourlib delimeters '[' and ']' (unescaped.
+If you want the literal printable character '[', escape it as such: \[ ) you can have comma-delimeted multiple options, for example:

+[bg:bright_yellow,bright_blue] ( This is the same as [bg:bright_yellow,fg:bright_blue], because the prefix "fg:" can be implicit, whereas "bg:"cannot. )

+My mommy calls me scoochy-woochy-mccuteface, but you can call me Dave.

 Dave.